katulevskiy/LoLPredictions/README.md

 ## Conclusion

 The first iteration of our Bayesian network model has provided promising insights into early-game win prediction.
-Key takeaways include:
-### Milestone 2 Conclusion
-Potential model improvements:
+Here are our observations:
 - Because the dataset includes information at 2 minute intervals, we could increase the functionality and potentially the accuracy of the model by converting it to a time based markov chain which attempts to predict the stats in the next 2 minutes based on the stats of the current minute.
   Another New metric: progress along lanes
 Bayesian networks notably ill-suited for this problem since loops are intrinsically present with gold (technically items purchased with gold) and level.
 Since they have direct impact on win percentage